IT24102489/Real-Estate-Agent-Finder-and-Appointment-System/README.md

 * Appointment Scheduling: Users can book, update, or cancel appointments with agents.

+* Reviews & Ratings System: Clients can leave reviews and rate real estate agents, using a custom priority queue data structure for efficient retrieval of top-rated reviews.

 * User-Friendly Interface: UI enhancements using Tailwind CSS/Bootstrap.

 ## Technologies Used: